 Minnesota’s state park system consists of 67 parks, each unique and wonderful in their own way.
 The system was devised as early as the 1890’s, but it really kicked into gear in the 1930’s, when most of the country was out of work due to World War II.
 Under President FDR’s New Deal, government-funded programs called the Works Progress Administration (WPA), the Emergency Relief Act (ERA), and the Civilian Conservation Corps (CCC) were put into place to put laborers back to work building infrastructure.
 The Rustic Style designs of the state park buildings aimed to have a natural feel rather than man-made.
 10. Combination Building, Flandrau State Park (New Ulm) – One of the largest buildings in the Minnesota State Parks system, the Combination Beach House, Kitchen, and Shelter at Flandrau State Park near New Ulm was also one of the first state park buildings designed for winter use as well.
 It was built was under the WPA in 1938.

 9. Swinging Bridge, Jay Cooke State Park (Carlton) – The impressive Swinging Bridge in scenic Jay Cooke State Park south of Duluth was severely damaged by a major flood in June of 2012.
 Measuring 200 ft’ long, it spans the width of the St. Louis River and features two massive stone pylons anchoring each end.
-The Swinging Bridge is one of the main features of the park, and has since been restored since this picture from 2013.
+The Swinging Bridge is one of the main features of the park, and has since been completely restored since the catastrophic flood.

 8. Square Towers, Lake Bemidji State Park (Bemidji), Charles Lindbergh State Park (Little Falls), and Old Mill State Park (Argyle) – Several state parks feature water towers that were built during the CCC or WPA’s stays at the camp.
 The workers then would build a rock and wood encasement around the tower, giving it a natural aesthetic.